Servicing the Valley of the Sun

 A 50-gallon water heater and a recovery rate of 40 gallons per hour (GPH).
 Calculate the formula: 50 gallons X 0.70 + 40 gallons per hour (GPH) = 75 (GPH) first-hour rating.
 You can get 75 gallons of heated water in the first hour.

-This information will give you a nice estimate of your daily hot water usage.
-You can also use this reference when buying a new heater for your family.
+This information will give you a good estimate of your daily hot water usage.
+You can also use it as a reference when buying a new heater for your family.